opengeospatial/geoparquet/format-specs/geoparquet.md

 Note that the current version of the spec only allows for a subset of WKB: 2D or 3D geometries of the standard geometry types (the Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection geometry types).
 This means that M values or non-linear geometry types are not yet supported.

 Using the `"geoarrow"` encoding may provide better performance and enable readers to leverage more features of the Parquet format to accelerate geospatial queries (e.g., row group-level min/max statistics).
-When `encoding` is set to `"geoarrow"`, the column metadata must also specify `extension_name` according to the [GeoArrow metadata specification](https://geoarrow.org/extension-types#extension-names) to signify the memory layout used by the geometry column.
+When `encoding` is set to `"geoarrow"`, the column metadata must also specify `geoarrow_type` according to the [GeoArrow metadata specification for extension names](https://geoarrow.org/extension-types#extension-names) to signify the memory layout used by the geometry column.

 Note that the current version of the spec only allows for a subset of GeoArrow: separated (struct) coordinates are required, only 2D or 3D geometries are permitted, and supported extension are currently `"geoarrow.point"`, `"geoarrow.linestring"`, `"geoarrow.polygon"`, `"geoarrow.multipoint"`, `"geoarrow.multilinestring"`, and `"geoarrow.multipolygon"`.
 This means that M values and serialized encodings are not yet supported.

+Implementation note: when using WKB encoding with the ecosystem of Arrow libraries, Parquet types such as `BYTE_ARRAY` might not be directly accessible.
+Instead, the corresponding Arrow data type can be `Arrow::Type::BINARY` (for arrays that whose elements can be indexed through a 32-bit index) or `Arrow::Type::LARGE_BINARY` (64-bit index).
+It is recommended that GeoParquet readers are compatible with both data types, and writers preferably use `Arrow::Type::BINARY` (thus limiting to row groups with content smaller than 2 GB) for larger compatibility.

 #### Coordinate axis order